-- 15. "Those who have been baptized continue on the path of Christian Initiation through the Sacrament of Confirmation."
-In this way, they receive the Holy Spirit, conforming them more perfectly to Christ and strengthening them so that they may "bear witness to Christ for the building up of his Body in faith and charity."22 - 16.
-Parents, those who care for persons with disabilities, and shepherds of souls-especially pastors-are to see to it that the faithful who have been baptized receive the formation needed for the Sacrament of Confirmation and approach it at the appropriate time.23 "The diocesan bishop is obliged to take care that the Sacrament of Confirmation is conferred on subjects who properly and reasonably seek it."24 - 17.
-Confirmation is to be conferred on the faithful between the age of discretion (which is about the age of seven) and about sixteen years of age, within the limits determined by the diocesan bishop, or when there is a danger of death, or in the judgment of the minister a grave cause urges otherwise.25 - 18.
-All baptized Catholics who possess the use of reason may receive the Sacrament of Confirmation if they are "suitably instructed, properly disposed and able to renew the baptismal promises."
-Persons who because of intellectual or developmental disabilities may never attain the use of reason can receive the Sacrament of Confirmation and should be encouraged either
+15. "Those who have been baptized continue on the path of Christian Initiation through the Sacrament of Confirmation."
+In this way, they receive the Holy Spirit, conforming them more perfectly to Christ and strengthening them so that they may "bear witness to

+Christ for the building up of his Body in faith and charity."

+16. Parents, those who care for persons with disabilities, and shepherds of souls-especially pastors-are to see to it that the faithful who have been baptized receive the formation needed for the Sacrament of Confirmation and approach it at the appropriate time.
+"The diocesan bishop is obliged to take care that the Sacrament of Confirmation is conferred on subjects who properly and reasonably seek it."

+17. Confirmation is to be conferred on the faithful between the age of discretion (which is about the age of seven) and about sixteen years of age, within the limits determined by the diocesan bishop, or when there is a danger of death, or in the judgment of the minister a grave cause urges otherwise.

+18. All baptized Catholics who possess the use of reason may receive the Sacrament of Confirmation if they are "suitably instructed, properly disposed and able to renew the baptismal promises."
+Persons who because of intellectual or developmental disabilities may never attain the use of reason can receive the Sacrament of Confirmation and should be encouraged either directly or, if necessary, through their parents, to receive it.
+It is important that they receive the pastoral guidance needed, along with the welcome and embrace of the whole community of faith.
+To the degree possible, those with disabilities should be included along with others during the preparation and celebration of the sacrament.
+At times, pastoral need may necessitate an accommodated setting and a simpler manner.

+19. A sponsor for the one to be confirmed should be present.
+The sponsor assists the confirmed person on the continuing path of Christian Initiation.
+For this reason, it is desirable that one of the godparents chosen for Baptism be the sponsor for Confirmation.

+See CIC, c.
+851, 2°.RCIA.
+Introduction, 4.

+&lt;sup>18 See CIC, cc.
+851, 1° and 852, §1; see RCIA, 34 and 35.

+&lt;sup>19 See NDC, 49.

+&lt;sup>20 See National Statutes for the Catechumenate (NSC) (Washington, DC: NCCB, 1986), 14.

-21 See CIC, c.
+&lt;sup>21 See CIC, c.
 872 and 874.

-22 Order of Confirmation, 1-2; see CIC, c.
+&lt;sup>22 Order of Confirmation, 1-2; see CIC, c.
 879.